TuneIn_16x9_STATIC (2)

 RD 55 David Jiricek

 Roster Report: Evason said Friday that Jiricek will make his season debut tonight and the team could skate with 11 forwards and seven defensemen given the recent run of injuries up front.
-Chinakhov (lower body) did not skate Friday but the hope is he’ll be able to play against the Wild.
+Chinakhov (lower body) did not skate Friday but took part in morning skate and is good to go.

 The Numbers Game